emilyporter920/Pewlett-Hackard-Analysis/README.md

 * A large portion of these retiring employees are Senior Engineers and Senior Staff Members.

 * There are 1,549 employees elligible to become mentors.

-* Overall there are ____ spaces needing to be filled in response to the large retirement population leaving the company.

 **How many roles will need to be filled as the "silver tsunami" begins to make an impact?**